mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 proposed QUIC datagram extension {{I-D.pauly-quic-datagram}}.
 In a nutshell, to send an IP packet to a remote host, the client simply passes the entire packet as a datagram to the Multipath QUIC connection established with the concentrator.
-The packet is encoded in a QUIC frame, then encrypted and authenticated in a QUIC packet.
-This transmission is subject to congestion control, but the datagram that contains the packet is not retransmitted in case of losses as specified in {{I-D.pauly-quic-datagram}}.
+The packet is encoded in a QUIC frame, encrypted and authenticated in a QUIC packet.
+This transmission is subject to congestion control, but the datagram is not retransmitted in case of losses as specified in {{I-D.pauly-quic-datagram}}.

 The datagram mode is intended to provide a similar service as the one provided by IPSec tunnels or DTLS.

-TODO(ob): Maybe look at MTU issues, because those will appear
+TODO(ob): Maybe look at MTU issues, because those will appear -> move in another part of the document that discusses more details

 # The stream mode

 The main advantage of the datagram mode is that it supports IP and any protocol above the network layer.
 Any IP packet can be transported using the datagram extension over a Multipath QUIC connection.
-However, this advantage comes with a large per-packet overhead since each packet contains a network and a transport header.
+However, this advantage comes with a large per-packet overhead since each packet contains both a network and a transport header.
 All these headers must be transmitted in addition with the IP/UDP/QUIC headers of the Multipath QUIC connection.
-For TCP connections, the overhead can be large.
+For TCP connections, the per-packet overhead can be large.

-Since QUIC support multiple parallel streams, another possibility to carry TCP connections between the client and the concentrator is to transport the bytestream of each connection as one of the streams of the Multipath QUIC connection.
-For this, we base our approach on the 0-RTT Converter protocol ({{I-D.ietf-tcpm-converters}}) that was proposed to each the deployment of TCP extensions.
-In a nutshell, it is an application proxy that converts TCP connections, allowing the use of new TCP extensions while avoiding inducing extra delay in the process.
+Since QUIC support multiple streams, another possibility to carry the data exchanged over TCP connections between the client and the concentrator is to transport the bytestream of each TCP connection as one of the streams of the Multipath QUIC connection.
+For this, we base our approach on the 0-RTT Converter protocol ({{I-D.ietf-tcpm-converters}}) that was proposed to ease the deployment of TCP extensions.
+In a nutshell, it is an application proxy that converts TCP connections, allowing the use of new TCP extensions through an intermediate host.

 We use a similar approach in our stream mode.
-When a client (or the concentrator) opens a stream, it sends at the beginning of the bytestream a series of TLV messages that indicate the IP address and port number of the remote destination of the bytestream.
+When a client (or the concentrator) opens a stream, it sends at the beginning of the bytestream one or more TLV messages that indicate the IP address and port number of the remote destination of the bytestream.
 Upon reception of these TLV messages, the concentrator (or the client) opens a TCP connection towards the specified destination and connects the incoming bytestream of the Multipath QUIC connection to the bytestream of the new TCP connection (and similarly in the opposite direction).
-{{tcp-proxy-stream}} summarizes how the new TCP connection is mapped to the QUIC stream.
+{{tcp-proxy-stream}} summarizes how the events corresponding to the creation/termination of TCP connections are mapped to events on QUIC streams.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 +------------------+-------------------------+